htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   from another via AFS.
   :jira:`463`

+- When a singularity container is started, and the test is run before the job, and the test fails, the job is now put back to idle instead of held.
+  :jira:`539`

 - Using expressions for values in the ads of grid universe jobs of type `batch` now works correctly.
   :jira:`507`